-As we mentioned, citations are important for search engines, because they tell search engines it’s okay to trust your business.
+As we mentioned, citations are important for search engines, because they tell search engines it’s safe to trust your business.

-And in case you need a little more convincing, local search is pretty important:
+In case you need a refresher, local search is pretty important:

 Here’s the catch with all this.
 When search engines find a citation for your business, they will take the information in the citation into consideration for what they display about your business in searches.
 This is true whether the information is correct or incorrect.